 What is Active Voice?
 What is Passive Voice?

 In sentences using the active voice, the subject performs the action.
 In sentences using the passive voice, the subject is acted upon.
+Some examples of active voice and passive voice would be the following:

 The police arrested the suspect late last night.